Benefits of AWS Solutions for Tech Startups

 - Robust knowledge base.
 AWS has easy-to-manage documentation, with step-by-step tutorials on every tool for company owners.
 Other than offering text-based tutorials, there are multiple video tutorials in the Knowledge Center subtitled in different languages.

 - Affordable pricing.
 The platform makes sure that SME owners can find the most convenient AWS services for startups cost.
 Tools like AWS Cost Explorer and Budgets help company managers create personalised pricing plans and ensure they are not paying for redundant tools.
 With AWS credit for startups, business owners can save up to 70% on computing power.

 - Wide range of tools.
 AWS has everything a business owner needs to scale — from development and data management suites to content delivery, automation, IoT, and robotics features.

 AWS Tech Startups Examples

 AWS startups operate in different domains, both on a small and large scale.
-To showcase the full power of the platform, we created a list of businesses that used AWS tools to scale, develop, and maintain their online systems efficiently.
+To showcase the full power of the platform, we created a list of businesses that used AWS management tools to scale, develop, and maintain their online systems efficiently.